chapel-lang/chapel/doc/rst/technotes/remote.rst

    on here.gpus[0] var GpuA = A[GpuPortion];

-If the target locale is a GPU locale, and the initialization expression is either a promoted expression or a loop expression, it is transformed into a GPU kernel as it would be in an ``on`` block.
+Since the initialization expression is executed on the target locale, if the array is initialized with a GPU-eligible expression, this expression is transformed into a GPU kernel as it would in an ``on`` block.
 Thus, the following line of code generates a kernel launch:

 .. code-block:: chapel